micllynn/SilentMLE/README.md

 estimator = sil.Estimator()
 ```

-Alternately, the `sil.Estimator` class can be initialized with a number of experimental constraints and/or simulation parameters:
+Alternately, the `sil.Estimator` class can be initialized with a number of experimental constraints and/or simulation parameters.
+A full list of possible parameters can be found in the full class documentation of `sil.Estimator`, accessible through `print(sil.Estimator.__init__.__doc__)`.
+As an example:
 ```python
 #Simulate using a fine-grained 500 points in the hypothesis-space (fraction silent);
 #use a uniform release probability distribution for the synapses; and